DarienLibrary/website_content/content/_finished/museum_passes/museums.md

 ## How It Works
 * Museum passes cannot be reserved.
 Our passes are offered on a first-come; first-served basis.
 Please call the Welcome Desk at [203-669-5239](tel:2036695239 "Call the Welcome Desk") to see which passes are available that day.
 We will hold the pass for 1 hour at the Welcome Desk.
+* Passes may be borrowed for 3 days.
+Please return to the Welcome Desk by 12 noon on day 3 (1 p.m. on Sundays)
 * One pass per family.
 Library card holder must be over the age of 18 years.
 * Only one pass may be checked out at a time.
 Limited to two per month per household.
-* Passes may be borrowed for 3 days.
-* Late fees are $10 per day.
+* Late fees are $5 per day.
 If a pass is lost, you will need to pay the full replacement cost which varies per pass.
 <br />
 Please check the museum and organization guidelines for opening times and capacity limits.
 <br />